freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/cargo-manifest-parser/user-stories.md

 **User Stories:**

-1. You should accept an array of manifest objects `{ containerId, destination, weight, unit, hazmat}`.
-2. You should implement the function `normalizeUnits(manifest)`, which converts a manifest object's weight to kilograms without mutating the source object (return a new object).
+1. You should implement the function `normalizeUnits(manifest)`, which converts a manifest object's weight to kilograms without mutating the source object (return a new object).
 Use the approximate conversion, 1 lb = 0.45 kg.
-3. You should implement the function `validateManifest(manifest)` with the following behavior:
+2. You should implement the function `validateManifest(manifest)` with the following behavior:
-- If the input manifest is valid, return an empty object `{}`.
+- If the manifest is valid (no missing or invalid fields), return an empty object `{}`.
-- If any fields are invalid or missing, return an object describing those fields; specifically, `missingField: "Missing"` and `invalidField: "Invalid"`.
+- If any of the input manifest's fields are invalid or missing, return an object describing those fields; specifically, `missingField: "Missing"` and `invalidField: "Invalid"`.
 Here is an example return where the original object is missing the `destination` field and has an invalid `weight` field:
 ```js
  {
     destination: "Missing",